Jewlicious

 Jewlicious is a blog and nonprofit organization, focused on presenting Judaism, Jewish culture, and Israeli politics for a contemporary American audience.
-The blog was founded in 2004 by David Abitbol and Layla Millman and has featured posts from a variety of contributors.
+The blog was founded in 2004 by David Abitbol and Laya Millman and has featured posts from a variety of contributors.
 Jewlicious has since expanded, organizing a variety of projects and events, most notably the Jewlicious Festival, a bi-annual cultural and music festival.

 History

 Jewlicious was founded in 2004 by David Abitbol, a web designer who moved to Jerusalem from Park Slope, Brooklyn, and Laya Millman, an American who had immigrated to Israel.
 Abitbol had previously done web design and publicity for clients including American Apparel, the Shalem Center, and StandWithUs, and during the site's early existence, he moved from Old Montreal, Canada to a Jerusalem apartment near Mahane Yehuda Market.
 Abitbol had felt conflicted by the contemporary "Cool Jew" media trend, exemplified by Heeb magazine and JDub Records, as he felt it was too dismissive of traditional Judaism and unduly critical of Israel.
 Following the release of Mel Gibson's controversial film The Passion of the Christ, which many saw as promoting Jewish deicide, Abitbol and some friends launched a website, christkiller.net, where they sold t-shirts with the logo "Christ Killer" and posted photo essays of people wearing the shirts.
 Abitbol would later adopt the online pseudonym "CK" in reference to this project.
 Encouraged, Abitbol launched the Jewlicious blog in July 2004.

 Despite an irreverent aesthetic, the Jewlicious blog often covers serious topics related to Jewish culture and tradition, the Holocaust, and Israeli politics.
 The blog has over a dozen regular contributors based in Europe, Israel, and the United States.
 At its peak, the blog averaged 8,000 to 10,000 hits a day; Abitbol speculated in May 2006 that Jewlicious was the most globally popular blog on Jewish and Israeli topics, not counting Little Green Footballs.
 The site saw a particular spike in traffic from Lebanon during the 2006 Lebanon War.
 In August 2008, Abitbol was a panelist at the inaugural JBlogging Conference in Jerusalem.
+In 2026, Abitbol received the David Twersky Journalism Award, presented by the American Jewish Press Association, for his Jewlicious piece "Is Israel Losing America?
+Thanks Bibi," a long-form analysis of how Prime Minister Netanyahu's political choices had eroded bipartisan American support for Israel.
+The award, named for journalist and Forward deputy editor David Twersky (1950–2010), was selected unanimously by a panel of judges including JJ Goldberg, former editor of the Forward, and members of the Twersky family.
+Past recipients include Jane Eisner, Andrew Silow-Carroll, Larry Cohler-Esses, and Adam Langer.